VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -datadog.sanitizeMetricName
      Sanitize metric names for the ingested DataDog data to comply with DataDog behaviour described at https://docs.datadoghq.com/metrics/custom_metrics/#naming-custom-metrics (default true)
   -denyQueryTracing
      Whether to disable the ability to trace queries.
+See {{% ref "./#query-tracing" %}}
-See https://docs.victoriametrics.com/#query-tracing -dryRun
+  -dryRun
      Whether to check config files without running vmagent.
 The following files are checked: -promscrape.config, -remoteWrite.relabelConfig, -remoteWrite.urlRelabelConfig, -remoteWrite.streamAggr.config .
 Unknown config entries aren't allowed in -promscrape.config by default.
 This can be changed by passing -promscrape.config.strictParse=false command-line flag
   -enableMultitenantHandlers
-     Whether to process incoming data via multitenant insert handlers according to https://docs.victoriametrics.com/cluster-victoriametrics/#url-format .
-By default incoming data is processed via single-node insert handlers according to https://docs.victoriametrics.com/#how-to-import-time-series-data .See https://docs.victoriametrics.com/vmagent/#multitenancy for details
+     Whether to process incoming data via multitenant insert handlers according to {{% ref "./Cluster-VictoriaMetrics.md#url-format" %}}.
+By default incoming data is processed via single-node insert handlers according to {{% ref "./#how-to-import-time-series-data" %}}.See {{% ref "./vmagent.md#multitenancy" %}} for details
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable
      Whether to enable reading flags from environment variables in addition to the command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from the command line if this flag isn't set.
-See https://docs.victoriametrics.com/#environment-variables for more details
+See {{% ref "./#environment-variables" %}} for more details
   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula
      Deprecated, please use -license or -licenseFile flags instead.
 By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -filestream.disableFadvise
      Whether to disable fadvise() syscall when reading large data files.
 The fadvise() syscall prevents from eviction of recently accessed data from OS page cache during background merges and backups.
 In some rare cases it is better to disable the syscall if it uses too much CPU
   -flagsAuthKey value